elsaVelazquez/faster-pet-adoption/README.md

 ### Ho : There are 50% male dogs in shelters.
 ### Ha : It is not the case that there are 50% male dogs in shelters.

-## Statistic:
-A normal distribution, 2-tail test.
+## Statistic:  A normal distribution, 2-tail test.

+## Conclusion:
+If p < alpha, we fail to reject the null hypothesis and determine there are not 50% male dogs in shelters, and our sample does not come from a noraml distribution.

 Does the pose of a dog influence how fast it gets adopted from a rescue shelter?